FitDevs-withKat/Fitness-Accountability/REVISED_README.md

  - Name: You can use your github name, actual name, or a pseudonym!
  - Url: Please insert Github link here, we will expand the user json files to include socials in the future
  - Image: You can use any appropriate profile image here
- - Why : Please write down your reason why you have joined the #FitDevs community!
+ - Why: Please write down your reason why you have joined the #FitDevs community!
  - Weekly: Your goals for fitness, can be food/exercise/mental/emotional, whatever fitness means to YOU
  > Such as the below
 ```json